Guide for Authors

 The following list will be useful during the final checking of a manuscript prior to submitting it to the journal for review.

 - Authors should use the fewest files possible to facilitate the review and editing processes.
-The table and figure sections should be added at the end of the Reference section.
-Only when the manuscript Word file is too big (perhaps >15 MB) to upload to the system, authors should use separate files for figures.
+Tables and Figures are listed at the end of the manuscript file, with the figure caption below the figure.
+Tables and figure are started from the next page.
+If the manuscript Word file is too big (perhaps >20 MB) to upload to the system, use a separate figure file.
+As optional data, supplemental tables and figures (Table S1, Fig. S1, etc.) are listed in a single supplementary file.

-- Consecutive line numbers and page numbers must be added to the manuscript from the title page to the table and figure sections.
+- Continuous line numbers and page numbers are added from the title page to the table and figure pages.

-- The manuscript file name is suggested to contain the word "Manuscript" and the name of the corresponding author, e.g., Manuscript S. Zhang et al.docx.
+- The manuscript file name is suggested to contain the word "Manuscript" and the family name of the first author, e.g., Manuscript_Zhang.docx.

 - All content must be complete.
 Authors must check and approve the system-generated PDF file, which is for peer review, at the last step of submission.